Rincón de Luz

-Rincón de Luz is a 2003 Argentinian children's telenovela aired during 2003 on Canal 9 and later on América TV.
-It is a spin-off of the children's telenovela Chiquititas.
-It was starred by Soledad Pastorutti and Guido Kaczka, with the antagonistic participations of Melina Petriella, Alejandra Darín and Juan Ponce de León, Esteban Pérez and with the stellar performance of Salo Pasik and the first actress Susana Lanteri.
+Rincón de Luz is a 2003 Argentine children's telenovela aired during 2003 on Canal 9 and later on América TV.
+It is a spin-off and spiritual successor of the children's telenovela Chiquititas.
+It starred Soledad Pastorutti and Guido Kaczka, with the antagonistic participations of Melina Petriella, Alejandra Darín and Juan Ponce de León, Esteban Pérez and with the stellar performance of Salo Pasik and the first actress Susana Lanteri.

 Story

 It all starts at Christmas, when Álvaro del Solar returns from Europe to receive his share of the family inheritance that his grandmother, Victoria del Solar, decided to share in life among all his grandchildren.
 It turns out that Mrs. Victoria does not want to give her part to Álvaro since she is trying to laziness and sees him as a good for nothing.
 On his way, Álvaro meets some kids named Tali, Julián, Carola, Lucas, Malena and Mateo and has the idea of creating an orphanage to be able to collect the inheritance as soon as possible with the help of his friends, Tobías, Javier and Delfina, who brings little Josefina to live with them.
 Soon the beautiful and sweet Soledad appears, who loves children very much unlike the bad director María Julia del Solar, and disguises herself as Mencha the guardian to approach the Solar family and get information about what happened with her ex-boyfriend Santiago, who suffers in a hospital bed due to an accident in the factory of this family and brings with him baby Ezequiel who joins the boys of the home and then discovers Laura, a "ghost girl".
 Then other boys come to the home like Josefina, Amir, Guillermo, Pía, Lucía, Úrsula and Estrella to live many adventures, secrets, pains, mysteries and loves, they begin, while Soledad begins to feel something for Álvaro and he also for her.